-After a great holiday, many children are raring to get back to school, however some children will be apprehensive, even a little bit (or a lot!) anxious about the first few days.
+After a great holiday, many children are raring to get back to school, however some children will be apprehensive and even a little bit (or very!) anxious about the first few days.

 They may show their worry by struggling to get to sleep, challenging behaviour or tearfulness.
 Here are some simple strategies to support you, to support your kids.

 Playing alongside your kids can be an easy way to get them talking about what they might be worried about.
 This creates an opportunity to offer some strategies for if their worst worry comes to fruition.
 What if they have no-one to play with?
 Where will they eat their lunch?
 It’s a bonus if you spot some other children there at the same time.